zseen/cs50/Week3/whodunit/README.md

 ## What (in ASCII, decimal, or hexadecimal) must the first two bytes of any BMP file be?
 Leading bytes used to identify file formats (with high probability) are generally called "magic numbers."
-ASCII: the first 2 bytes of the BMP file format are the character "B" then the character "M" that identify the file type.
+ASCII: the first 2 bytes of the BMP file format are the characters "B" and "M" that identify the file type.

 ## What's the difference between `bfSize` and `biSize`?
-- bfSize = biSizeImage + sizeof(BITMAPFILEHEADER(14)) + sizeof(BITMAPINFOHEADER(40)) ->  is the full file size of the bitmap image
+- bfSize = biSizeImage + sizeof(BITMAPFILEHEADER(14)) + sizeof(BITMAPINFOHEADER(40)) ->  it is the full file size of the bitmap image
 - biSize = sizeof(BITMAPINFOHEADER) = 40 bytes

 ## What does it mean if `biHeight` is negative?
-The bitmap is a top-down DIB and its origin is the upper-left corner.
+The bitmap is a top-down DIB (device-independent bitmap) and its origin is the upper-left corner.

 ## What field in `BITMAPINFOHEADER` specifies the BMP's color depth (i.e., bits per pixel)?